Cinema

 CINE 605 Exhibition, Distribution and Festivals - Film Marketing (Units: 3)

-CINE 612 Directing Visual Style (Units: 3)
+CINE 612 Directing Cinematic Style (Units: 3)

-Prerequisites: Restricted to senior Cinema majors; two 400-level CINE courses or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to senior Cinema majors; or permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
 CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.

 CINE 614 Advanced Lighting Techniques (Units: 3)

-Prerequisites: Restricted to senior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; CINE 426* or CINE 428* or an equivalent cinematography course with a grade of C or better; or consent of the instructor.
+Prerequisites: Restricted to senior Cinema majors and minors; CINE 200, CINE 202, CINE 204, CINE 211, and CINE 212 or equivalents with grades of C or better; CINE 426* or CINE 428* or an equivalent cinematography course with a grade of C or better; or permission of the instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
 CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
+Exceptions to this limit require both the permission of the instructor and approval by the Director of the School of Cinema.

 CINE 616 Immersive Storytelling Through Virtual Reality (Units: 3)